 8. Massanutten Indoor Water Park.
 When the skies open up or it’s just too darn cold to be stuck outside, head over the mountain to this tropical oasis.
 With a play structure, multiple water slides, surf pool, kiddie area and hot pool, you’ll forget that it’s awful outside and never want to leave.
 As a bonus, there are a couple of reasonably priced options for food in the building, or you can bring your own.

 9. Monticello.
 Surprisingly, there is something for all ages hidden in old Thomas Jefferson’s abode.
-Older kids may enjoy the history aspects of the house tour, while the younger set may get a kick out of the tiny details that you can point out to them.
+Older kids may enjoy the historical aspects of the house tour, while the younger set may get a kick out of the tiny details that you can point out to them.
 Most of the house tours move fairly quickly though, so it shouldn’t be hard to make it through before too much fidgeting sets in.
 Once outside, the grounds are great fun to explore.
 Other local history-buff favorites are Ash Lawn-Highland, the home of James Monroe, and Montpelier, home of James Madison.

 10. Mitchie Tavern.
-Once you’ve worked up an appetite exploring Monticello, walk down the trail to this rustic restaurant, which offers 18th century southern fare by servers in period dress.
+Once you’ve worked up an appetite exploring Monticello, walk down the trail to this rustic restaurant, which offers 18th-century southern fare by servers in period dress.
 The food is simple, delicious and fairly safe for the unadventurous kid.
 As an extra bonus, anyone under 6 eats free.